-HIST-241History of the Lands of the Bible3 Credits(formerly HIST-207AA)
+HIST-241 History of the Lands of the Bible

 This course provides an in-depth study of the social, political, and cultural developments of the lands of the Bible; ancient Mesopotamia, Syria, Palestine, and Egypt.
 The class will consist of reading, discussion, lectures and media focusing on the issues and forces contributing to the history of the lands of the Bible.